zeke/devcenter-scraper/content/md/dynos.md

 ## The dyno manager

-Your application's dynos run in a a distributed, fault-tolerant, and horizontally scalable execution environment.
+Your application's dynos run in a distributed, fault-tolerant, and horizontally scalable execution environment.
 The dyno manager manages many different applications via the [the process model](process-model) and keeps dynos running automatically; so operating your app is generally hands-off and maintenance free.

 ### Automatic dyno restarts